mcneill-h/Sisyphus-Game/README.md

 # What is this Sisyphus game?
 This game was built for the 2025 edition of the **GMTK Game Jam**, a worldwide game-making competition held every year.
 Since that year’s theme was “Loop”, I designed a game based on the myth of Sisyphus, in which he repeatedly pushes his boulder uphill.
 The player completes puzzle-like levels, though the end may never be reached ;)

+The game includes, lava, gesysers, and many other challenging features.

 I was happy of this first submission to a game jam, as I received positive feedback from other game developers and was ranked in the top 20% in all 5 criteria.
 Even getting in the top 5% in the “narration” category.
 Moreover, it felt really rewarding as I was able to create a game in four days.